Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/4-build-client-app.md

 	}
 	```

 	This code registers a click handler for the **Analyze** button defined in **index.html**.
-The click handler reads the text string that the user from an `<input>` field and passes it to the running container via an AJAX call.
+The click handler reads the text string that the user typed into an `<input>` field and passes it to the container via an AJAX call.
 Then it shows what comes back from the call — the sentiment score — in an alert box.

 1. Replace FQDN on line 2 with the container's fully qualified domain name.
 The modified line should look something like this: